What can you do with a CM degree?

 - Mark Ireland, Manager, Motor City Electric.

 - James Kramek, Senior Project Manager, Barton Malow.

-- Grant Malone, assistant project manager, Alberici Constructors, Inc.
+- Grant Malone, Project Manager, Alberici Constructors, Inc.

-- Michael Prochazka, project manager, The Christman Co.
+- Michael Prochazka, Senior Project Manager, The Christman Co.

 - Sean Rewold, Project Manager, Frank Rewold & Sons.